trinodb/trino.io/_posts/2020-10-07-presto-first-steps.md

 excerpt_separator: <!--more-->
 ---

-Writing the book [Presto: The Definitive Guide](/presto-the-definitive-guide.html) with Matt and Martin earlier this year, and then publishing it with [O'Reilly](https://www.oreilly.com/) was a great experience and has been a great success.
+Writing the book [Trino: The Definitive Guide](/trino-the-definitive-guide.html) with Matt and Martin earlier this year, and then publishing it with [O'Reilly](https://www.oreilly.com/) was a great experience and has been a great success.
 Lots of readers took advantage of getting a [free digital copy of the book from Starburst]({% post_url